harshx14-code/zenatix-iot-assignment/README.md

 In another terminal, start the server: python server.py

-To get the latest temperature reading, make a GET request to http://localhost:5000/temperature
+To get the latest temperature reading, make a GET request to http://localhost:5000/temperature open a browser like chrome or microsoft edge or use tools like postman to test API.

 Configuration:

-You can adjust the following parameters in the code:-

-MQTT_BROKER and MQTT_PORT in publisher.py and subscriber.py
-TEMPERATURE_THRESHOLD and ALARM_DURATION in subscriber.py
+You can adjust the following parameters in the code:- MQTT_BROKER and MQTT_PORT in publisher.py and subscriber.py TEMPERATURE_THRESHOLD and ALARM_DURATION in subscriber.py